-Uncollected real property taxes are subsequently enforced by Suffolk County (the "County").
-The County pays an amount representing uncollected real property taxes transmitted to the County for enforcement to the District no later than the following July 1.
+Uncollected real property taxes are subsequently enforced by Suffolk County (the "County") in which the District is located.
+The County pays an amount representing uncollected real property taxes transmitted to the County for enforcement to the District no later than the following July 1st.